kailash-manasarovar/statement/docs/timeline/2024/may.md

 - During the military coup-style approach they took on my job, mushroom man was speaking online one afternoon to Jaime about his lengthy experience with drugs and hallucinogens.
 - Was this so the porn gangs, or porn subscribers, monitoring my every move would know he was a *cool guy*?
 - Did someone tell Hudson Elon himself was watching me?
-- Is it possible Elon Musk is involved in the female-tech-colleague sedated-rape-porn conspiracy organized by a serial-killing porn-gang who may have linked to the Madeline McCann kidnap?
+- Is it possible Elon Musk is involved in the female-tech-colleague sedated-rape-porn conspiracy organized by a serial-killing porn-gang who may have links to the Madeline McCann kidnap?
 - At the time, I thought the constant vicious behavior from staff at Polygon was due to my women's rights activities online, but it wasn't really that at all, although it's possible that's how the big important men in the know justified it to everyone else.
 - Were some of them uncomfortable about what was going on?
 - After Bali, in quick succession, a number of people involved left the business: Alicia, Ajay, and Aman included.